Separation anxiety in dogs: Diagnosis

 It can be difficult to differentiate separation anxiety from other disorders in dogs since there are no specific diagnostic tests available.
 There is no known genetic component to this disorder; it can occur at any point in the dog's life but has been shown to coincide with times of stress and major life changes.

-Research presented among strays indicated diagnoses of separation anxiety to be 56 percent higher, and in mixed breeds, 67 percent higher.
-Therefore, the dogs' previous and current living conditions have an impact on the diagnosis, as many of these animals developed separation anxiety due to traumatic experiences.
+A 1986 study showed mixed breed dogs were significantly more likely to have separation anxiety than purebred dogs.
+The researchers noted a confounding factor that in the study population, a higher percentage of the mixed breed dogs were obtained from a shelter and possibly had traumatic histories that impacted the likelihood of a separation anxiety diagnosis.

 Diagnoses are made by examining dogs' behaviour before and during departure, when the owner is absent, and when the owner returns home.
 It is encouraged by pet professionals to record behavioural responses after departure to increase the probability of an accurate diagnosis.
 By observing the dogs behaviour, professionals can exclude external factors that could influence the behaviour that would not have been identifiable without the recording.
 Repetitive behaviours and autonomic responses such as tachycardia, tachypnea, and trembling may also be identified on a recording in the owners absence.
 As some of the behaviours presented by the canine could be related to other medical or behavioural problems, behavioural response characteristics must be examined to provide an accurate diagnosis.

 Urination and defecation are prominent behavioural response within canines experiencing separation anxiety.
 Elimination must only occur within one to thirty minutes after companions departure or when the canine is prevented from being near its companion.
 Destructive behaviour to its environment or itself can also be present immediately after departure of the owner.
 Behavioural responses such as chewing, digging, and scratching could apply to any personal objects or areas in the environment, but is usually directed towards possible exits (i.e., doors and windows).
 Vocal responses such as whining, howling, and barking could precede departure and/or begin following departure.
 This may persist for a longer period in comparison to other behavioural responses presented preceding departure of the owner.
 In severe cases, excessive vocalization can lead to damage to the dog's voice box, losing the ability to bark or howl for a period.
 Behaviours need not persist until return of the owner, apart from vocalization, but may be present at arrival.
 As well, the above behaviours must be correlated with signs of distress and restlessness within the period of time leading to or immediately after the behavioural response.